Avalanche Bridge mixes in $300M of North Korean and other tainted crypto

 Why Sam routinely manipulated token prices using FTX and Alameda

-Sam took a tremendous gamble stealing customer assets deposited into his FTX crypto exchange, and then investing them into the ecosystems of blockchains he held major stakes in, crooked loans to himself, and influence peddling: he had to make sure he made the money back eventually, or face the law.
-A key part of his strategy was to use the power afforded to him through FTX, and his Alameda Research hedge fund and market maker, to widely manipulate token prices so that he could 1) make extra illicit trading profits, and 2) harm blockchains that competed with his investments.
+Sam took a tremendous gamble in which he stole customer assets deposited into his FTX crypto exchange, and then invested them into the ecosystems of blockchains in which he held major stakes, crooked loans to himself, and influence peddling.
+He had to make sure the investments he made with the stolen assets succeeded, so he could repay what he stole before discovery, or face the law.
+A key part of his strategy was to use Alameda Research, his hedge fund and market maker, and the FTX exchange, to widely manipulate token prices.
+He artificially boosted the price of tokens to inflate the apparent value of his holdings, and attacked competitive ecosystems that might disrupt his investments, often by crashing the value of their tokens.

 Our new spy video captures a conversation with the Head of Settlements at FTX.US, who confirms goings on, and gives a sense of the full corruption that was occurring at the heart of Sam's empire.
 She also opines on why Sam claims FTX.US was solvent, perhaps explaining the massive transfer of funds from FTX International to FTX.US just after he was arrested.